 TREATMENT OF THE ECTOPIC URETER

-The moment of truth comes with surgical exploration with intent to correct the incontinence.
+The moment of truth comes with surgical exploration (or cystoscopy) with intent to correct the incontinence.
 The patient’s urinary bladder will be opened and the ureteral openings located.
 Some ectopic ureters go to the bladder as they are supposed to but instead of entering the bladder, simply course along the outside of the bladder to end elsewhere.
 During surgery both ureters are identified and followed to their terminal points.
 One of the following surgical techniques will be used depending on where the ureters are going.